amajji/Crop-and-OCR-documents-and-deployment-using-FastAPI-and-DOCKER/README.md

 we tested the model on 300 tax notices.
-The SIFT method does not crop all documents, especially when the scans are not of a good quality, while the second script which is based on the kmeans algorithm crops and extracts the text fields from any document.
+The SIFT method does not crop all documents, especially when the scans are not in a good quality, while the second script which is based on the kmeans algorithm crops and extracts the text fields from any document.

 <p float="left">